LucDupAtGitHub/PDBP/README.md

 [info] Running examples.program.main.function.FibonacciMain
 please type an integer
 35
-it's fibonacci value is 9227465
-[success] Total time: 16 s, completed Jan 27, 2018 8:58:00 PM
+the fibonacci value of the integer is 9227465 [success] Total time: 16 s, completed Jan 27, 2018 8:58:00 PM
 ```